 United Airlines

-United Airlines consistently vies for the title of the airline flying to the most destinations.
-It has a massive domestic and international flight network.
+United Airlines has a massive domestic and international flight network.
 Because of this, it's a great option for families looking for award sweet spots to numerous places — both domestic and international.

 One of the hardest things about booking award travel for families is finding availability.
 When looking for award seats, you'll find that they are limited on each flight.
-When you need four, five, or more seats, it can be hard to find.
+It can be hard to find when you need four, five, or more seats.
 This isn't usually the case with United.
 Because there are so many flights to so many locations, award availability is typically good — especially in economy.
 This makes it a solid family sweet spot.

 Further, you can sign up for a United credit card to open up even more award space.
-All cards open the same award space, including the no-annual-fee United Gateway℠ Card.
+Almost all cards open this additional award space — with the possible exception of the no-annual-fee The New United Gateway℠ Card (Rates & Fees).

 United is not always the cheapest when it comes to bookings with miles, but it does have some good sweet spots for families that know where to look.
 United's award flights are based on dynamic pricing, meaning most routes don't have set prices.
 Prices can vary day to day, depending on demand and availability.
 Luckily, United lets you search using a 30-day calendar, which makes it easier to find the best deals.

-For example, prices are all over the place when searching for flights from San Francisco (SFO) to Maui (OGG).
+For example, prices are all over the place when searching for flights from San Francisco (SFO) to Honolulu (HNL).

-In both of these examples, you'll notice that the price is green.
-This is what you are looking for.
-It indicates that this is the lowest rate for this route.
+In all of these examples, you'll notice that the lowest price is green.
+This is what you are looking for, as it indicates that this route has the lowest rate on that particular date.
 Additionally, the cheapest flights (saver awards) may be available to book with a partner airline, potentially requiring fewer miles but a bit more effort.

 Related: How to Find Airline Partner Award Availability

-You can earn United miles in many ways.
+You can earn United miles in many ways, and then you can pool United miles with other family members.
 First, you can open a United credit card.
-There are four personal cards and two business cards.
+There are four personal cards and two business cards open to new applicants.

 - United Club℠ Business Card